dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 - Support for Xnet calls and multiple subnets.

 :::caution
-While PocketIC supports integration with any language, currently Rust and Python are supported and will be covered in this guide.
+While PocketIC can support integration with any language, Rust and Python will be covered in this guide.
 :::

 ## PocketIC Rust